taiklaes/taiklaes/README.md

 ### 🤔 Some things about me:
 - I'm 19 years old.<br/>
 - I live in São José dos Campos - São Paulo - Brazil.<br/>
-- In 2021 I graduated from high school integrated to technician and now I am a Systems Development Technician.
+- In 2021 I graduated from high school integrated to technician at ETEC Aristóteles Ferreira and now I am a Systems Development Technician.
-- I'm currently attending the faculty of interdisciplinary science and technology at UNIFESP.
+- I'm currently studying at UNIFESP Interdisciplinary Science and Technology at UNIFESP.
 <br/><br/>

 ### ⌨️ What I know: